Back to Blog

 CUDA Graph Capture for Low-Latency LLM Decode on RTX 4090

-Using CUDA graph capture in TensorRT-LLM to eliminate kernel launch overhead during the decode phase of Llama 3 8B on RTX 4090.
+Using CUDA graph capture in TensorRT-LLM to eliminate kernel launch overhead during the decode phase of Llama 3 8B on RTX 4090 — benchmarks, trade-offs, and lessons learned.

 Key Technical Findings